cetz-package/cetz/src/path-util.typ

   return s.at(1)
 }

-/// Get last position vector of a path segment
+/// Returns the last position vector of a path segment
 ///
 /// - s (segment): Path segment
 /// -> vector